creditimpact/finance-platform/docs/ai_packs/validation/README.md

 The `prompt.user` block echoes the metadata above (SID, account identifiers, field identifiers, bureau values, and context) so downstream tooling can send lines directly to the model without additional lookups.

+`min_days` remains a calendar-day number so existing consumers do not need to change units.
+The canonical SLA is tracked via `min_days_business` and `duration_unit` so that downstream builders can migrate to business-day logic without breaking older integrations.

 ## Output payload (result line)